devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 └── terraform.tfstate
 ```

-Not every file here is mandatory — Terraform simply loads all `.tf` files present in the working directory.
+Not every file here is mandatory, Terraform simply loads all `.tf` files present in the working directory.
 The specific split (`main.tf` vs. `variables.tf` vs. `outputs.tf`) is a team convention, and a good one; I'd flag a PR that dumped everything into a single 2,000-line `main.tf` the same way I'd flag a single 2,000-line function in application code.

 ---

-# Part XV — Modules, What to Actually Remember
+# Part XV: Modules, What to Actually Remember

-## 79. Modules — What to Remember
+## 79. Modules, What to Remember

 - Root module vs. child module
 - Module source (local path, registry, git, etc.)